Norwegian Dakotan: Dakota Territory

+Scandinavian Influence

+Scandinavians played a significant role in shaping North Dakota's early population, with Norwegians, Swedes, Danes, Icelanders, and Finns settling in the state—roughly in that order of prevalence.
+In their homelands, they had spent centuries competing for economic and political power, as close-knit nations often do.
+Despite their rivalries, they shared common linguistic roots, a strong Lutheran tradition, and a high level of literacy due to compulsory education in their countries.
+Most Scandinavian immigrants arriving in North Dakota were already literate, having received at least six years of schooling.

+By 1910, North Dakota had a strong Scandinavian presence: Norwegians made up 21.3% of the population, Swedes 4.7%, Danes 2.2%, Icelanders 0.5%, and Finns 0.4%.
+By 1914, Norwegians alone owned about 20% of the state's farmland, primarily in the eastern, northwestern, and north-central regions.
+While some immigrants arrived directly from Scandinavia, most had first lived in Minnesota, Wisconsin, or Iowa before moving west.

+The large number of churches scattered across North Dakota can be traced back to theological and reform conflicts within the state-sponsored Lutheran church in Scandinavia.
+Many towns ended up with multiple Lutheran churches, each founded by immigrants with slightly different beliefs.

+Unlike Germans from Russia, who tended to maintain their language and customs for longer, Scandinavians quickly embraced English, and within a generation, they had established schools and hospitals that reflected their traditions.
+They also adapted swiftly to American political life, and by 1920, Norwegians, Swedes, Danes, and Icelanders held positions at every level of government, from townships to the state legislature.

 Settlements

 The first Norwegians arrived in the Dakotas as early as 1859, shortly after the treaty with the Yankton Sioux was signed July 10, 1859.
 It took another ten years before the greater influx of Norwegians took place.

 North Dakota

 Mike Jacobs of the Grand Forks Herald observed that two Governors of North Dakota (Ragnvald Nestos and John Moses) "were born in Norway, almost as good politically as being a native North Dakotan".
 Norwegian immigrants began arriving in North Dakota in the 1870s.
 They settled mainly in the eastern and northern parts of the state, but today they live most everywhere in the state.
 Because of the lack of farmland in Norway, the Norwegian immigrants sought the wonderful fertile farmland of North Dakota.
 Some of the immigrants had spent a few years in other states before they finally arrived in North Dakota.
 In 1880 the census recorded 8,814 Norwegians in North Dakota, and by 1900 there were 73,744.

-The towns of Columbus and Larson are approximately 100% Norwegian, founded by Columbus Larsson in 1906 and 1907.
-Columbus had 672 inhabitants in 1960, while it has just 133 in 2010.
-Although these towns have a strong Norwegian heritage, none of the inhabitants speak Norwegian.
-Like the trend for the rest of North Dakotans, Norwegians are moving out of the rural areas.

-There are several examples of Norwegian ghost towns in North Dakota, especially in the northwestern part of the state.